epfl-dlab/GoogleTrendsAnchorBank/README.md

 ![Image portraying output of the library, where issues are fixed](./example/imgs/result1.png)

-In this plot, Switzerland is now not distorted by the huge difference in popularity anymore.
+In this plot, "Swaziland" is now not distorted by the huge difference in popularity anymore.
 (You can even see some oscillations of popularity.)

 Importantly, if we now queried "Google", as in the example above, results would appear on the same scale: